 Astragalus is an herb that promotes a regular heart rhythm.
 Some irregular heart rhythms are caused by a viral infection; Astragalus destroys the coxsackie virus, which is the organism that often infects the heart and causes an irregular rhythm.
 The herb improves cardiac output and strengthens the heart.

 2. Reishi Mushrooms

 Reishi mushrooms have been used medicinally for thousands of years.
 In ancient China, reishi was highly valued, and reserved for use by emperors.
 These mushrooms can help your heart beat in a regular pattern.

 Reishi improves the cellular metabolism of your heart, which allows your entire heart to function optimally.
 Science confirms that reishi reduces episodes of palpitations and shortness of breath, as well as lowering blood pressure and cholesterol levels.

-Pseudo-ginseng relieves fatigue and anxiety levels, and can improve the circulation throughout your body.
-Unfortunately it is relatively expensive and can be hard to find.
+Pseudo-ginseng relieves fatigue and anxiety levels and can improve circulation throughout your body.
+Unfortunately, it is relatively expensive and can be hard to find.

 Do not use confuse pseudo ginseng with other types of ginseng, as the actions are not the same.
 Some types of ginseng may worsen atrial fibrillation and other cardiac conditions.